Dockerizing My MERN App: 3 Days of Confusion Before It Finally Clicked

 COPY . .

 Copy the package files first.
-Run npm install inside the container so it builds Linux binaries.
-Then copy everything else.
+Then run npm install inside the container so it builds the correct Linux binaries.
+After that, copy the rest of the application.

-This also made builds way faster because Docker caches layers.
-If package.json hasn't changed, Docker reuses the cached npm install layer instead of reinstalling everything from scratch.
+As a bonus, it made my builds way faster.
+Docker caches each layer, so if package.json hasn’t changed, it just reuses the previous npm install step instead of reinstalling everything from scratch.

 MongoDB Refused to Connect